NBA Southeast Division Betting Odds 2023

 As for the Magic, they had the second-fewest wins in the NBA and shipped their best player.
 They are entering the rebuilding phase.
 2021 is not a season to go all-in on them.

-2022 NBA Southeast Division Odds
+2022 NBA Southeast Division Results

 A competitive division all around.
 Three teams ended in the playoffs, while others competed in the play-in tournament.